 Before you speak, hold the pause to ensure others’ attention.
 When you have finished speaking, stop talking.
 You communicate very powerfully by your silence.

-Before you enter the room, focus on and imagine how you want everyone in the room to feel.
+Before you enter the room, focus on how you want everyone in the room to feel.
 People are only too willing to be guided by you so set the tone and mood.
-You will gain the influence to set the agenda for the rest of the meeting.
+You gain the influence to set the agenda for the rest of the meeting.

 Make sure your unconscious signals are powerful: your movements and delivery deliberate and you use the major key in your voice to convey certainty.